 So how dangerous are they?
 There haven’t been enough on the UK roads to draw any valid conclusions.
 However, with a bit of basic data science, and a comparison to other countries and similar modes of transport (bicycles) we can get an estimate and do a comparison.

-Electric scooters, and most casual cyclists, are likely to be doing around 15mph, which is about the speed of a 14-year-old chasing a football, and 14 year olds chasing footballs don’t tend to die if they fall over.
+Almost all electric scooters are limited to 15mph or 18mph, because those are the legal limits in most of Europe and the US.
+In fact if you try going faster than that down a hill, they automatically brake, so they will never exceed their rated maximum speed.
+Most casual cyclists, are also likely to be doing around 15mph, which is about the speed of a 14-year-old chasing a football, and 14 year olds chasing footballs don’t tend to die if they fall over.
 However the surface is hard and non-lethal injuries will be substantially higher.
 The pothole risk is high so definitely wear a helmet.

 In the US scooters have been around for 18 months, mainly rental ones that you unlock with an app.
 The take up has been huge, with 40% of the population using them in some cities, and 80% of the population approving of them.
 US road conditions are not very similar to London however.
 As at August 2019, there has been around 70 million scooter journeys, with 11 scooter related deaths, so 1 death per 6 million journeys.
 In 2017 there were about 4 billion cycle journeys and 777 cyclists deaths, so the risk appears slightly higher at 1 death every 5 million journeys.
 Scooter journeys may be shorter, but roughly the comparison with cycling for rider risk seems valid.

-So every journey that the users switches from a car to an electric scooter reduces the chance that they kill a pedestrian by a factor of 100.
+Every journey that the users switches from a car to an electric scooter reduces the chance that they kill a pedestrian by a factor of 50.

 Can they users swap cars for scooters?
 What about the short range and the lack of luggage space?
 In London 2/3 of their journeys are for shopping or leisure purposes, 2/3 are less than 3 miles, involve no passenger, or have no luggage.
 So yes they can.